-On-site (field) calibration is possible by comparison to a calibration reference sensor.
-Usually mounted side by side, alternatively mounted on top of the field sensor.
+On-site (field) calibration is possible by comparing it to a calibration reference sensor, which is usually mounted side by side or on top of the field sensor.

-Hukseflux main recommendations for on-site calibrations are:
+Hukseflux's main recommendations for on-site calibrations are:

-1) to compare to a calibration reference of the same brand and type as the sensor that is used

-2) to connect both to the same electronics, so that electronics errors (also offsets) are eliminated

-3) to mount all sensors on the same platform, so that they have the same body temperature

-4) typical duration of test: > 24 h

-5) typical heat fluxes used for comparison: > 600 W/m^2

-6) to correct deviations of more than \pm 20 %.
+- 1) to compare to a calibration reference of the same brand and type as the sensor that is used - 2) to connect both to the same electronics, so that electronics errors (also offsets) are eliminated - 3) to mount all sensors on the same platform, so that they have the same body temperature - 4) typical duration of test: > 24 h - 5) typical heat fluxes used for comparison: $> 600 \text{ W/m}^2$ - 6) to correct deviations of more than \pm 20 %.
 Lower deviations may be interpreted as acceptable and may not necessarily lead to a revised sensitivity

-Users may also design their own calibration experiment, for example using a wellcharacterised foil heater.
+Users may also design their own calibration experiment, for example using a well-characterised foil heater.